 Inflation of earnings

-- Customer or client lending – a company may lend money onto a client or customer to purchase their products.
-This way, a company can report a higher revenue in its income statement, including high receivables which is treated as a company asset in a balance sheet.
+- Customer or client lending – a company may lend money to a client or customer to purchase their products.
+This way, a company can report a higher revenue in its income statement, including high receivables which are treated as a company asset in a balance sheet.

 - Trade stuffing – a company can use this prior to the end of the current reporting period.
 With trade stuffing, goods are shipped to customers even when they don’t need them yet.
 It is going to increase the sales ahead of a reporting period.

-- Getting into false or fictitious transactions – it is also referred to as round-tripping.
+- Getting into false or fictitious transactions – is also referred to as round-tripping.
 This means getting the business into a false transaction with a related party with the purpose of inflating the revenue.
-With round tripping, companies sell the unused assets with a promise of getting them back at a much later date and at the same exact price.
+With round-tripping, companies sell the unused assets with a promise of getting them back at a much later date and at the same exact price.

 Understating of company expenses